ShadeB/RitzyGal-Backend/contributing.md

 # Contributing to this repository

-1. Fork the repository (the fork button is located at the upper right-hand corner of the repo site: `https://github.com/ShadeB/RitzyGal-Backend.git`)
+1.Fork the repository (the fork button is located at the upper right-hand corner of the repo site: `https://github.com/ShadeB/RitzyGal-Backend.git`)

 2. When the repository has successfully been forked you will be redirected to your copy of the repository